A Grand Day Out: Production

+A replica of a scene from the film at the Metropolitan Borough of Wirral, using modern character models.

 Nick Park started creating A Grand Day Out in 1982 just as a graduation project for the National Film and Television School.
 In 1985, Aardman Animations took him on before he finished the piece, allowing him to work on it part-time while still being funded by the school.

 To make the film, Park wrote to William Harbutt's company, requesting 1 LT of Plasticine.
 The block he received had 10 different colours, one of which was called "stone"; this was used for Gromit.
 Park himself had wanted to voice Gromit, but he ultimately realized that the voice he had in mind – that of Peter Hawkins – would have been difficult to animate.
-Park wrote to Peter Sallis asking him to voice Wallace, and Sallis agreed in return for a donation of £50 to a charity of Sallis' choice.
+Park wrote to Peter Sallis asking him to voice Wallace, and Sallis agreed in return for a donation of £50 to a charity of Sallis's choice.
 Park wanted Wallace to have a Lancashire accent like his own, but Sallis could only do a Yorkshire accent.
-Inspired by how Sallis drew out the word "cheese", Park chose to give Wallace large cheeks.
-When Park called Sallis 6 years later to explain he had completed his film, Sallis swore in surprise.
+During animation, Wallace's face gradually evolved large cheeks as a side effect of how Sallis drew out the word 'cheese'.
+When Park called Sallis six years later to explain he had completed his film, Sallis swore in surprise.
+Sallis wrote that Park got him into the studio to provide more dialogue and sounds as Wallace.
+Sallis said he was impressed by the Wallace and Gromit figures, and less so about the robot which he called a "petrol pump" (officially known as Cooker), though he later grew fond of the character.

 Gromit was named after grommets, because Park's brother, an electrician, often mentioned them, and Park liked the sound of the word.
 Wallace was originally a postman named Jerry, but Park felt the name did not pair well with Gromit.
 Park saw an overweight Labrador Retriever named Wallace belonging to an old woman boarding a bus in his hometown of Preston.
 Park commented it was a "funny name, a very northern name to give a dog".

 According to the 2004 book The World of Wallace & Gromit by Andy Lane, Park originally planned the film to be 40 minutes long and to spoof Star Wars with numerous characters and a fast food restaurant on the Moon.
 However, he shrank the story when he realised it would take him several more years to complete.

-Home media

-The short film was released on VHS in the 1990s by BBC Video.
-It was also reissued as a DreamWorks Pictures release along with 1993's The Wrong Trousers and 1995's A Close Shave on the Wallace & Gromit in 3 Amazing Adventures DVD by DreamWorks Home Entertainment on 20 September 2005.
-In the United States, it was released on DVD on 10 February 2009 by Lionsgate Home Entertainment and HIT Entertainment.
-In the United Kingdom, it was again released on DVD in the 2000s.